microsoft/OrangeCountyFabricUserGroup/User Group Meetings/2024-12/README.md

 - **Networking Opportunities:** Connect with like-minded professionals and share best practices on data streaming and analytics.

+## Speaker
+**Jen Beiser**

+Jen Beiser is a passionate and experienced technical leader with a strong customer focus.
+With over 15 years of experience, my emphasis is on helping customers achieve business goals related to digital transformation, driving high customer satisfaction, and exemplifying a culture of learning, collaboration, and inclusion.

 Don’t miss this opportunity to unlock the full potential of Real-Time Intelligence within Microsoft Fabric

 [Event Details](https://www.meetup.com/orange-county-microsoft-fabric-project-meetup-group/events/304976907/?eventOrigin=group_events_list)